karlkarl281995/dock-http/README.md

 Feel free to let me know if you need further adjustments or have any other requests!

+The last important thing to add it push your changes from your local repo to your repository.

+git add .
+git commit -m "Dockerfile"
+git push origin main

 🔑 Secure GitHub Connection Guide